tom-odb/openapi-to-mcp-demo/COMPOSITE_TOOL_ORCHESTRATION.md

-# Composite Tool Orchestration with LLM Agents
+# Composite Tool Orchestration with MCP

 ## The Problem